IMPORTANT UPDATE FOR 2021:

 - Other sources of emergency business funding

 The $2 trillion CARES act of 2020 included several measures intended to support America’s businesses and employees through the COVID-19 pandemic.
 The most well-known of these, particularly where small businesses are concerned, is the Paycheck Protection Program (PPP) loan.

 The first round of PPP funding ran out quickly… within a couple of weeks of the opening of applications.
 Due to the incredible demand from small business owners, Congress passed a bill approving a re-funding of the PPP and EIDL (Economic Injury Disaster Loan) programs under the CARES Act on Thursday, April 23, and President Trump signed the bill on Friday, April 24, 2020.
 This money was exhausted as well, and congress approved an extension of the PPP program in late December, 2020.
-The new deadline is March 31, 2021.
+President Biden signed the PPP Extension Act on March 30, 2021, which extended the deadline for applications being submitted to the SBA to May 31, 2021.

 The initial $350 billion allotment was spoken for so quickly that it was initially feared that the $320 billion in additional funding would be spent similarly.
 However, for various reasons, demand for the PPP loan slowed, with many business owners skeptical of the process, the loan, or other factors.
 Let’s go over the pros and cons of the PPP loan program and a few reasons why you should still consider applying for your PPP loan.

 Top 5 reasons you should consider applying for a PPP loan